25 Healthy Air Fryer Recipes | Low-Calorie Dinners, Snacks & Sides

 4. Air Fryer Pork Tenderloin — ~200 calories/serving

 Pork tenderloin is the leanest cut of pork, with less fat per ounce than chicken thighs.
-At 400°F for 20–22 minutes to an internal temperature of 145°F (USDA), it stays juicy without any added fat.
+At 400°F for 20–22 minutes to an internal temperature of 145°F with a 3-minute rest (USDA FSIS, 2023), it stays juicy without any added fat.
 Full recipe: Air Fryer Pork Tenderloin.

 5. Air Fryer Tofu — ~180 calories/serving